 Dangerous products find their way into the marketplace every year, despite the efforts of government regulatory agencies and manufacturers to keep consumers safe.
 The United States Consumer Product Safety Commission recalls 200-300 products annually and removes millions of items from markets across the country.
-Consumer injury is common.
-When a defective or dangerous product injures people, they have the right to pursue fair and full compensation for their losses.
-Lawsuits that pursue such just compensation are called product liability claims.
+The unfortunate reality is that consumer injury is common, and when a defective or dangerous product injures people who have placed their trust in both the product and the manufacturer, they have the right to pursue fair and full compensation for their losses.
+Lawsuits that pursue such just compensation are called product liability claims and are a type of lawsuit that our experienced attorneys are adept at handling.

 For a free legal consultation with a product liability lawyer serving Long Island, call 631-203-1691